-This shall mean the separation of eligible debris by the CONTRACTOR at street/road level into six (6) categories: 1) woody vegetative and yard debris, d.
-Final disposal and recycling of Eligible Debris:
+This shall mean the separation of eligible debris by the CONTRACTOR at street/road level into six (6) categories: 1) woody vegetative and yard debris, 2) construction and demolition (C & D) debris, 3) white goods, 4) recyclables 5) hazardous and/or toxic waste (hazardous and toxic waste) and 6) any other disaster debris, such as bulky household waste/garbage, that FEMA deems is Eligible Debris.

-- 2) construction and demolition (C & D) debris, 3) white goods, 4) recyclables - 5) hazardous and/or toxic waste (hazardous and toxic waste) and 6) any other disaster debris, such as bulky household waste/garbage, that FEMA deems is Eligible Debris. - c.
+c.
 Hauling Eligible Debris from designated Work Zone as defined in Section I.Z.: